ceph/ceph/doc/radosgw/multisite-sync-policy.rst

 The sync policy supersedes the old zonegroup coarse configuration (sync_from*).
 The sync policy can be configured at the zonegroup level (and if it is configured it replaces the old style config), but it can also be configured at the bucket level.

 In the sync policy multiple groups that can contain lists of data-flow configurations can be defined, as well as lists of pipe configurations.
-The data-flow define the flow of data between the different zones.
+The data-flow defines the flow of data between the different zones.
 It can define symmetrical data flow, in which multiple zones sync data from each other, and it can define directional data flow, in which the data moves in one way from one zone to another.

 A pipe defines the actual buckets that can use these data flows, and the properties that are associated with it (for example: source object prefix).